 What is Project Cargo?

-Project Cargo is a term used to describe the transportation of large, heavy-duty, high value, or complex pieces of equipment, domestically or internationally.
+Project Cargo is a term used to describe the domestic or international transportation of large, heavy-duty, high value, or complex pieces of equipment.
 The materials included in project cargo can be globally sourced, or from one specific location.
-Project cargo requires attention to detail in order to remain within projected budgets and to complete the shipments or transport on time.
+Project cargo requires attention to detail in order to remain within projected timelines and budgets during the transit of goods.

 Oil and gas, wind power, engineering, mining, and construction or industries are heavily-dependent on this type of transportation due to the need for a detailed engineering process and care.

 Here is a complete list of industries that use this level of transportation:

 - Renewable Energy